Physical Activity and Health in Waveney and Great Yarmouth….helping Suffolk become Britain’s Most Active County!

 Here you can meet the team behind Sentinel Leisure Trust Physical Activity and Health.

-Matt Stebbings, Physical Activity and Health Manager - Matt graduated in 2010 with a BSc (Hons) in Sport and Exercise Science and continued to complete an MSc Sports Science in 2012.
+Matt Stebbings, Senior Physical Activity and Health Manager - Matt graduated in 2010 with a BSc (Hons) in Sport and Exercise Science and continued to complete an MSc Sports Science in 2012.
 Matt has been with WDC/SLT since 2007, starting out his career as a casual Lifeguard, progressing to Duty Manager of the newly refurbished Waterlane Leisure Centre before moving to Sports Development in 2015.
 Matt has previous experience coaching all ages and abiltiies in a number of different sports, predominately in football.
 During his role in Sports Development he has Project Managed Beat The Street Lowestoft, Club 1 and #ParkLives to name a few as well as being actively involved in the summer school sports programmes and numerous sporting and celebration events throughout the calender year.
-Matt is also involved with our Education programme.
+Matt is also involved with our Education and health realted programmes such as Wellbeing Prescription, Changing Lives and Making Memories.
+Matt is the project lead for Love Exploring and has recently stepped into the Senior Physical Activity and Health Manager Role, leading the team to deliver on all physical activity and health projects for the trust and the community.

 Alex Bond, Physical Activity and Health Manager - Lowestoft O-go-go